Breinton: Agriculture and horticulture

-The fertile soils of Breinton have been important for agriculture, and also horticulture.
+The fertile soils of Breinton have been important for agriculture and horticulture.
 Back in 1876 some of the best roses in the country were grown at Kings Acre Nurseries by Messrs.
 Cranston and Mayos, and Cranston's Nursery and Seed Co.
 Ltd. introduced new apples such as the King's Acre Pippin.
 There was a decline in orchards in the 1890s, but then Messrs.
 Bulmer developed varieties of cider apple and new techniques for orchard design and management.
 The Wyevale Nurseries, still present today, were established in 1932 by Harry Williamson, who pioneered the innovation of container-grown plants.
 The nurseries and fields of Breinton still yield a wide range of high quality plants and trees; dessert and cider apples and pears; and cereals, vegetables, and other crops.

 Natural history

 Field boundary hedges show a rich flora, and there are many notable and veteran trees, particularly oak and ash; plus ancient yews close to St. Michael's church.
 Some areas have been woodland at least since the earliest maps, and some fields have an unusual variety of arable weeds, including the uncommon Shepherd's Needle.
 The orchards are home to many mammals, birds, and insects, including the rare Noble Chafer beetle.